mezeru/Csharp-Projects/README.md

 # Csharp-Projects

-This is a repo for Destop Appliations made with C#
+This is a repo for Destop Applications made with C#